livelystephen11/lively-stephen11/README.md

 # lively-stephen11
 Intro to github
 ---
-Hello, well to get started a account might help but i am gonna show you how to do stuff lmao.
+Hello, well to get started a account might help but I am gonna show you how to do stuff lmao.

 How to edit a file
 ---